Yacoben/Ex-Vitiis-Portfolio/README.md

-﻿# **Vitium** — Source Code Portfolio
+﻿# **Ex Vitiis** — Source Code Portfolio

-> **Vitium** is a dark fantasy first-person dungeon crawler with brutal souls-like combat, procedurally generated characters, and monsters pulled straight from the depths of the twisted medieval imagination.
+> **Ex Vitiis** is a dark fantasy first-person dungeon crawler with brutal souls-like combat, procedurally generated characters, and monsters pulled straight from the depths of the twisted medieval imagination.

 ---